apache/flink/docs/dev/table/streaming/joins.zh.md

 However, this operation has an important implication: it requires to keep both sides of the join input in Flink's state forever.
 Thus, the resource usage will grow indefinitely as well, if one or both input tables are continuously growing.

-Time-windowed Joins
+Interval Joins
 -------------------

-A time-windowed join is defined by a join predicate, that checks if the [time attributes](time_attributes.html) of the input records are within certain time constraints, i.e., a time window.
+A interval join is defined by a join predicate, that checks if the [time attributes](time_attributes.html) of the input records are within certain time constraints, i.e., a time window.

 {% highlight sql %}